blarney-lang/actora/README.md

 distinguished in C.  This also means that the garbage collector cannot relocate objects, preventing the use of copying collectors, operating in O(survivors) time, that work well for functional languages.
-The generated C code runs on both x86 and NIOS-II architectures.
+The generated C code runs on both x86 and NIOS-II (small embedded RISC core).

 ## 2. Actora Core